AleTarin/covidona/README.md

 - (Desktop) New Modal component for Flyers image view.
 This should include a comments component.
 - (Mobile) Image view should be 50% - 50% on screen with comments section.
+- Documentation on enviroments, list dependencies and versions, as well as how to build/deploy.

 ## Contributors